Pumpkin Chocolate Chip Bread

-Pumpkin bread gets an upgrade with the addition of LOTS of chocolate!
+Pumpkin Bread gets an upgrade with the addition of LOTS of chocolate!
 It’s moist, perfectly dense, loaded with pumpkin puree and pumpkin pie spice, and packed with melty chocolate chips.

 Overhead shot of Pumpkin Chocolate Chip Bread on a wooden cutting board.